We earn commissions from brands listed on this site, which influences how listings are presented.

 “It can be calculated daily, monthly, quarterly, or annually,” said Sterling.

-“The formula for compound interest is A=P(1+r/n)nt.
-In the formula, P is the total principal, r is the interest rate, n is the length of the term, expressed in years, and t is the number of years,” she adds.
+“The formula for compound interest is A = P(1 + r/n)^(nt).
+In the formula, P is the total principal, r is the interest rate, n is the number of compounding periods per year, and t is the number of years,” she adds.

 Compound Interest Example